Página actualmente disponible en inglés y francés

 2014 Follow-up activities

-Based on the results from the previous missions, the new follow-up mission will take place from 7 to 17 September 2014 and will allow additional support activities for the implementation of the Strategy for the Development of the Arts and Culture in the Burkina Faso Education System.
-Thus, the experts will support the DGFR in establishing arts training curricula for teachers, in mobilizing technical and financial partners, in creating a support network, in elaborating a work plan to prepare for the revision of textbooks, and in identifying financial resources to ensure the sustainability of results and the continued operationalization of the project in 2015.
+Based on the results from the previous missions, the new follow-up mission took place from 7 to 17 September 2014 and allowed additional support activities for the implementation of the Strategy for the Development of the Arts and Culture in the Burkina Faso Education System.
+Thus, the experts supported the DGFR in establishing arts training curricula for teachers, in mobilizing technical and financial partners, in creating a support network, in elaborating a work plan to prepare for the revision of textbooks, and in identifying financial resources to ensure the sustainability of results and the continued operationalization of the project in 2015.